ShafeeqAhamedS/Edge-Detection/README.md

 Import the necessary modules.

 ### Step 2:
+Convert image into GRAY using COLOR_BGR2GRAY

+### Step 3:
+Apply Gaussian Blur to the gray image

+### Step 4:
 Perform edge detection on a image.

-- Sobel
+* Sobel
-- Laplacian
+* Laplacian
-- Canny
+* Canny

-### Step 3:
+### Step 5:
 Display the original images with edge detected images.